Digital-Masterpiece/www.digital-masterpiece.com/content/services/websites.md

 ## Recurring Cost Factors

 - Hosting
-- Frequency of content updates with no CMS.
+- Content updates with no CMS.